Process Guide

 Controlled removal systems use precision measurement and feedback to remove material in exact increments.
 The system monitors removal in real-time with micrometer-level resolution, allowing operators to polish to specific depths or remove precise amounts of material.

-• Real-time removal monitoring with 0.2 micron resolution
+• Real-time removal monitoring with sub-micrometer resolution

-Recommended Equipment: ATTO-1000S Controlled Removal Polisher
+Equipment: Controlled Removal Polisher

-View ATTO-1000S Controlled Removal Polisher →
+View Controlled Removal Polishers →

 Vibratory Polishing